 The scholarship database of the German Academic Exchange Service (DAAD) should be one of your most important sources for your scholarship application.
 Please visit the website of the German Academic Exchange Service’s scholarship database, and choose your country of origin.
 You must apply for most programs online.
 The German embassies in your home country will assist you.
 Please make sure to meet the application deadlines.
 For most programs, the German government will assist you with EUR 861 per month as a Master student or EUR 1,000 per month as a doctoral student.

 All students admitted to HHL as well as enrolled HHL students.
 Prerequisite for the scholarship payment is an enrollment at HHL.

 Launched in 2011, the National Scholarship Program supports highly motivated excellent students.
 With this initiative the German federal government aims at establishing a new culture of giving and supporting education by companies, individuals and foundations.
 The initial amount of the scholarship is EUR 300 per month.
 The scholarship is financed by public funds (50 %) and private funds raised by HHL sponsors (50 %).
 This initial amount can be increased by the private sponsor.
 The National Scholarship Program started at the beginning of the fall semester 2011 and continues on a semester basis.
 The scholarship requires a formal application.

 supporting documents to the additional questions in the form

 Application period is June 1-30 for the fall term (September) and February 1-28 for the spring term (April).
 The duration of a scholarship is 12 months.
 The scholarship is renewable on application.

 The scholarships are awarded by a selection committee.
-This committee consists of the Director and the Manager International Relations, the Manager Corporate Relations ans a professor
+This committee consists of the Manager National Scholarship, the Manager Corporate Relations and a professor

 B) Previous special successes, awards and prizes